 The video shows the statistics of our world’s gender, religion, language, economics, and age, spread out over 100 people.

 Some statistics really put my Americas-centric worldview to test.
 I learned that there are more people in Africa than in North and South America combined.
 The Americas, combined, would contribute 14 to our world population of 100.
 Africa would contribute 15.
 Asia would contribute 60–more than half.
 More than the Americas, Africa, and Europe combined.

-When Mr. ThreeYear and I visited Southeast Asia last year, we got a small sense of this reality.
+When Mr. ThreeYear and I visited Southeast Asia in 2016, we got a small sense of this reality.
 There was an entire continent of people living their lives, a vast swath of the Earth, that we had never visited, never experienced.
 Most had never visited my continent and never would.
 There was a whole world, or half a world, at least, that I had been entirely oblivious of until that point, that was entirely oblivious of me.

 The Financial Part